Canon SX740 vs Fujifilm X-E2S

 It is notable that the X-E2S has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX740 does not feature such a mic input.

 The SX740 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX740 Manual (free pdf) or the online Fujifilm X-E2S Manual.
+Further information on the features and operation of the SX740 and X-E2S can be found, respectively, in the Canon SX740 Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX740 and the Fujifilm X-E2S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX740 HS: